aaacrophobia/edx-documentation/en_us/install_operations/source/configuration/enable_discussion_notifications.rst

 * edX Automated Communication Engine (ACE).
 For more information about how to install and configure ACE, see `edX Automated Communication Engine`_.
-* A third-party email client, such as Sailthru.
+* A third party email client, such as Sailthru.
 For information about how to configure your email client, see the documentation for the client.

 .. _Enable Discussion Notifications: